-Guest article written by Awane Jones
+Guest Author Awane Jones

 One fantastical technology depicted throughout science fiction is a holographic or virtual projector that allows one to conjure a life-sized, virtual mock-up of their own working ideas, be it a car, building or something more whimsical.
 Ironically, current virtual reality technology has become quite a close proxy of this, making it an effective design tool that’s already seeing lots of use.
 In time, we could end up seeing VR become quite the staple for conceptualizing projects and creating artwork, big or small.

 A lot of the industry has already adopted VR as a design platform for their projects.
 One field is obviously architecture, as it’s an architect’s dream to just walk through, and toy with, a life-sized, 3D image of the very structural ideas they have in mind.
 This has been realized through various VR applications, such as Symmetry and Truevision.
 Such applications can allow the uploading of a 3D CAD design to a VR environment for show, create a room or building within VR itself, or a bit of both.

 Alongside this is a variety of engineering firms and vehicle manufacturers that have created their own VR centers and software for similar use.
 This would include automobile manufacturers, such as Ford and BMW, as well as those that manufacture boats, navy ships, and airplanes, such as Lockheed Martin and Airbus.
 Even small companies specializing in interior decoration are starting to use VR.

 Regardless of the VR technology employed by these companies, the purpose remains the same: to review a project before committing resources to it.
 Having both fellow engineers and clients walk through a virtual model of, say, a navy ship can allow them to catch mistakes or make a clarification.
 This saves them from the major headache of needing to rework a project after so much has already been done.
 One other useful purpose is that, thanks to networking, it’s great at letting engineers from completely opposite sides of the world work on the same project.